nezaj/web-bitelog/src/data/notes.md

+### 11/15/2021

+Weight: Weight still seems bound between 145-149 which is higher than I want, but I’m feeling good about it.
+I feel like my habits are getting better, I’m fitting in movement almost every day, and not bingeing so I think the weight will come down eventually.

+Nutrition: Another social week.
+I declared logging bankruptcy on Friday and Saturday since I was on the cabin trip.
+Didn’t eat clean and snacked on the trip, but compared to my previous binges it was way less calories.

+Had little late night eating otherwise which felt great.

+Energy:
+Energy started off lower but recovered a ton with good sleep and low stress!

+Sleep:
+Sleep was much better, offloading some of the writing responsibilities was a huge help!

+Stress:
+Similar with sleep, much less stress this week.
+I also felt like I got to do more research / fitness reading which was fun!

+Overall:
+Given that it was hyper social the week went pretty well.
+In general I’m feeling good about my nutrition and fitness habits.

+Goals:
+* Continue limiting late night eating unless there is a social dinner
+* Keep average below 2100 calories
+* Lift 3x this week
+* Jiu-Jitsu 4x

 ### 11/7/2021

 Weight: Another wide range.
 Lots of social events but poor sleep and feeling stress definitely had an impact